 This visa is available to an applicant in Australia who has been granted territorial asylum by a government minister.
 (This is different from refugee status, and is very rare; see subclass 800, sch 2 Migration Regulations.)

-In addition to the above, the government from time to time introduces special temporary or permanent visas as a humanitarian response to people temporarily in Australia.
+From time to time, the government introduces special temporary or permanent visas as a humanitarian response to people temporarily in Australia.

 The subclass 785 and 790 visas are such visas.
 They were created to allow a three to five year temporary stay for certain asylum seekers who arrived by boat during certain periods in the past and certain holders of temporary safe haven visas.
 They are currently in use for some asylum seekers who arrived by boat, who are found to be refugees prior to certain dates.

 The present federal government has adopted a harsher attitude towards asylum seekers who arrive by boat without visas (as opposed to asylum seekers who arrive on tourist visas).
 The government has moved asylum seekers who arrive by boat “offshore” to regional refugee processing centres, which will be expected to house them until various countries are willing to take them.
 The government has reached agreements with Nauru and Papua New Guinea to open such centres, and has negotiated with Cambodia to accept people from those centres who are found to be refugees.